 Being Bold and Pushing Boundaries: Thoughts on the Future of University Education

 Dr. Michael Benarroch, Provost and Vice President, Academic at Ryerson University since July 2017, delivered the Third Spring Talk on Wednesday April 25th 2018.
-His topic was Being Bold and Pushing Boundaries: Thoughts on the Future of University Education.
-He is the bold child of immigrants from Tangiers (to chilly Winnipeg!) and was the first member of his family to push boundaries by graduating from university.
+A bold child of immigrants from Tangiers (to chilly Winnipeg!), Dr. Benarroch was the first member of his family to push boundaries by graduating from university.
 A large, engaged audience listened closely to his thoughts on the future of university education and later asked many pertinent questions.
-We learned that universities are under enormous pressure from government, employers and students themselves to make changes in their educational model.
-It is very hard for universities to accept such loss of autonomy.
+READ MORE

 The Surprising Effects of Music as Vibration